-Online Addiction Support Group for Families in Joburg
+Online Support for Families Affected by Addiction in Joburg

 The Changes Online Addiction Family Support Group is open to friends and family members of addicted persons.
 It is not only the addict or alcoholic who benefits from attending support groups.
 It is critical that families and close friends of addict in or out of treatment take advantage of support groups.